Notes on the Geography of South Africa: Pretoria/Tshwane

 Here, even the name Pretoria is barred, let alone names like Kruger and Verwoerd.

-Nearby, a government building.
-It was built during the last days of apartheid.
+A government building built during the last days of apartheid.
 Any ideas about its occupant?

 Not a big surprise.